DarkAdin/CCeptron/README.md

 The random number generator is seeded with the current time and the process ID.

 In every iteration, CCeptron trains on a randomly picked row of the training data set, and does the same in every iteration of the testing stage, so it does not need to shuffle the training data and/or the testing data.

+The learning rate is updated every epoch by the annealing rate.

 ## Example of valid data